karima-elhachimi/euri-exercises/topics/react/exercises/exercise.md

 ------

-## 2. userApp propTypes
+## 2. personApp propTypes
-Add propTypes to our components from our userApp.
+Add propTypes to our components from our personApp.

+Make sure to check off every person property!

 ## 3. Lifecycle events
-Add all the different lifecycle events to our userApp.
-Let them all console.log their name and try to trigger them all.
+Set a document title -> Persons (*number of persons*)

+Updates when a person is added.